Dragoon-Lab/LaitsV3/documentation/json-format.md

 given model.

         "givenModelNodes": [
             {
                 "ID": "id1",
                 "name": "population",
                 "type": "accumulator",
                 "parentNode": false,
                 "extra": false,
                 "order": 1,
                 "units": "rabbits",
                 "inputs": [
                     {
                         "ID": "id2"
                     }
                 ],
                 "initial": 100,
                 "equation": "+ id2",
                 "correctDesc": "The number of rabbits in the population", "attemptCount": {
-                            "desc": 2,
+                    "description": 2,
-                            "plan": 1,
+                    "type": 1,
-                            "calc": 1
+                    "initial": 2,
+                    "units": 4,
+                    "equation": 3
                 },
                 "solution": {
+                    "description": "correct",
+                    "type": "demo",
-                            "desc": "correct",
+                    "initial": "correct",
-                            "plan": "demo",
+                    "units": "demo",
-                            "calc": "correct"
+                    "equation": "correct"
                 }
             },

-Each node has a unique ID, which is how the node will be referred to in the code.
-This allows the name to be changed without disrupting other nodes that use that node as an input.
+Each node has a unique ID, which is how the node will typically be referred to in the code.
+This allows the name to be changed without disrupting other nodes that use the node as an input.
 An attempt was made to remove redundant information that could be derived from other parts of the node, so old XML attributes and elements like "type" and "Plan" were combined into one element, in this case, "type", which indicates if the node is an accumulator, a function, or a parameter node.
 This is information similar to what was in the former "Plan" element.

 Students may benefit from completing nodes in a certain order.
 For example, if Node A requires Nodes B and C to be completed, by starting with Node A, the